-Game times will be confirmed and finalized by the football
+Game times will be confirmed and finalized by the Football Commissioner with the approval of the Executive Director.
+Game times will be posted no later than 2 pm on the Monday preceding the games.

-- commissioner with the approval of the Executive Director.
-Game times will be posted no later than 2 pm on the Monday preceding the games. - 8.
-Decisions relating to postponement or cancellation of any provincial playoff game will be made by the Executive in consultation with the football commissioner, participating teams, and host committee. - 9.
-In provincial playoffs, all games will begin with a coin toss.
+- H. Decisions relating to postponement or cancellation of any Provincial playoff game will be made by the Executive in consultation with the Football Commissioner, participating teams, and host Committee. - I. In Provincial playoffs, all games will begin with a coin toss.
 The head referee will toss the coin and the home team will make the heads or tails call.
-The winner of the coin toss will get the choice to kick, receive or defer to the second half. - 10.
-When the weather forecast predicts conditions of -15 or colder, the host team shall arrange sideline heating for both teams.
-Regardless of the forecast, if, for any provincial playoff game, the host team has sideline heating and/or player shelter, they must also provide the opponent with sideline heating and/or player shelter.
+The winner of the coin toss will get the choice to kick, receive or defer to the second half. - J. When the weather forecast predicts conditions of -15 or colder, the host team shall arrange sideline heating for both teams.
+Regardless of the forecast, if, for any Provincial playoff game, the host team has sideline heating and/or player shelter, they must also provide the opponent with sideline heating and/or player shelter.